GoogleChrome/lighthouse-ci/docs/getting-started.md

 #### Alternative: Personal Access Token Method

-If you don't want to use the Github App, you can also enable this via a personal access token.
+If you don't want to use the GitHub App, you can also enable this via a personal access token.
 The only difference is that your user account (and its avatar) will post a status check.
 [Create a personal access token](https://github.com/settings/tokens/new) with the `repo:status` scope and add it to your environment as `LHCI_GITHUB_TOKEN`.

 Be sure to keep this token secret.
 Anyone in possession of this token will be able to set status checks on your repository.